leemeichin/k8s-guide/getting-started.md

 You will only get one chance to copy the API token, so make sure to put it somewhere safe, like in your password manager.
 !!!

+## A domain name

+While you'll be able to work fine with pure IP addresses, this guide will work best if you have a domain handy, especially when it comes to setting up LetsEncrypt for SSL certificates.
+You don't need to use the top-level of your domain, a subdomain will do just fine too.

+!!!ghost :pray: I don't have a domain
+Domains cost money, which is not great if you're on a tight budget or sensitive to costs, especially if you don't intend to keep the domain in the long run.

+A future version of this guide will provide ready-made subdomains to help out.
+!!!

 ## Command line tools

 Instructions will vary depending on your operating system, but you'll need the following: